 After this, the minor pieces (bishops and knights) are developed.
 Generally knights before bishops because they are short-range pieces.

-After the minor pieces are developed (talked about in the next lesson), if the squares between the king and rook (on the kingside) are empty then short castling (also called kingside castling) is done.
+After the minor pieces are developed, if the squares between the king and rook (on the kingside) are empty then short castling (also called kingside castling) is done.

 If the player wants to do the long castle (queenside castling) then first the queen is moved and then castling is done.
 Read this article to know more about this.